Sustainability

 Public transport

-A centrally located hub and spoke bus interchange is proposed to promote and encourage the use of public transport, not only within the precinct but the local region.
+A centrally located hub-and-spoke bus interchange is proposed to promote and encourage the use of public transport, not only within the precinct but the local region.

 The interchange can facilitate a central spine bus network, linking areas of major employment and education.
 An example is a network of electric buses from Coolangatta Airport, Southern Cross University Coolangatta Campus, Coolangatta CBD, Tweed Heads, Tweeds Heads South and Cudgen Connection.